matchagreen/Paper-Rails/Readme.md

 ### Framework: SwiftUI
 ### Languages: Swift

 This is a simple journaling app that helps you jot down your thoughts.
-I had the idea to create this during summer of 2021.
-Multiple entries can be created.
-The idea was to have each entry be a different tone of green-yellow-orange depending on the day it was written.
-In any given season, the colors most strongly resemble:

-    - Spring: Green
-    - Summer: Yellow
-    - Fall: Orange
-    - Winter: Celeste
+Multiple entries can be entered, and the application should be able to recognize the day and time (and temptatively the temperature) when the entry was written.

+The explore section will prompt the user with simple short questions that will help them reflect about themselves, or just for entertainment.
+It will also show user statistics, such as streak, number of entries, a reminder of what was done a year ago, etc.